 Looking back, this all sounds insane.
 But I could not bear to see him lose his temple so I ran around like a maniac to have a “quiet life” without confrontation.

 He never appreciated anything and would lose it if he found so much as a strand of hair on the bathroom floor.
 I had nightmares for long after the relationship that I was still in his apartment trying to clean before he got home.

 Gaslighting and Lack of Emotional Intelligence

-If we had a disagreement – because I asked him to stop criticising me, or I expressed any dissatisfaction at the things that happened between us, it was always my fault.
+If we had a disagreement.
+For instance, because I asked him to stop criticising me, or I expressed any dissatisfaction at the things that happened between us, it was always my fault.

-Sometimes he would give me the silent treatment for days, or threaten to leave me or kick me out because he was just not mature enough to have an adult discussion.
-He started making fun of me to his friends and helpfully suggested I see a Psychiatrist because I was obviously crazy.
+He would give me the silent treatment for days, or threaten to leave me or kick me out because he was just not mature enough to have an adult discussion.
+He started making fun of me to his friends and helpfully suggested I see a Psychiatrist because I was obviously “crazy”.